Local Impact Funds

 Funding for everyday people with good ideas

-Local Impact Funds support grassroots projects - the kind of ideas that come from people who live in a community and see what it needs.
-Not big organisations or formal charities, but neighbours, local groups, and individuals who want to make their area better.
+Local Impact Funds support grassroots projects - the kind of ideas that come from people who live there and see what's needed.
+Locally-led projects from neighbours, local volunteer groups, and even individuals who want to make their community better.

 We have five funds across the Western Bay covering from Waihī Beach through Tauranga, to Pukehina.

-When you donate to your community's local impact fund, the Acorn Foundation invests and manages your gift carefully.
-Your original donation stays protected and grows over time.
-The investment returns create a pool of funding for local projects every year - meaning your gift keeps working for your community, year after year, for generations.
+When a donation is made to a community's local impact fund, the Acorn Foundation combines it with other donations, and invests it.
+The original donation stays protected and untouched.
+The investment generates a return each year, creating a pool of funding that is granted to local grassroots community projects.
+That means the gift keeps working for the community it was donated to, year after year, for generations.

 Your donation keeps creating impact year after year, not just once.